takenet/textc-csharp/README.md

 **Textc** does the **tokenization** of text inputs by looking for **matches** in a collection of **syntaxes**, which are grouped in a **text processor**.
-The engine tries to parse the input using the defined token types in each syntax, which has a defined parsing direction.
+The engine tries to parse the input using the defined token types in each syntax.
 When there's more than one syntax match, the processing engine choses the best match by using a **scorer**.

-With the selected syntax, an **expression** is generated with the input and the syntax, which is submitted to a **command processor**.
+With the selected syntax, an **expression** that holds the parsed tokens is generated, being submitted to a **command processor**.
-The most common command processor implementation binds expressions tokens to methods (or delegates) arguments, thought a conversion of the token type to the language (C#) type.
+The most common command processor implementation binds expressions tokens to (class/delegates) methods arguments, thought a conversion of the token type to the language (C#) type.

-Optionally, the command processor can produce an output (for instance, the bound method has a return value), which is handled by an **output processor**.
+Optionally, the command processor can produce an output (for instance, the bound method can have a return value), which is handled by an **output processor**.

 ### Context

 Beside the text input, the engine can also use the **request context** to fulfill a syntax token requirement.
-The context is a dictionary of name-value variables and its idea is to be like a natural conversation context.
+The context is a dictionary of name-value variables and its idea is to act like a *natural* conversation context.

 When a person is in a (natural language) conversation at some moments he/she can omit parts of the sentences because its implicit in the conversation context.